Women Travel News. Why?

 This tour starts in Budapest International Airport (airport code BUD) and ends in Prague, the Czech Republic (airport code PRG).

-The tour starts at 4:00PM on Wednesday, June 3, 2020 in Budapest, Hungary, and your flight should arrive no later than 2:00PM.
-That means that you'll probably depart North America on Tuesday, June 2, 2020.
+The tour starts at 4:00PM on Monday, May 2, 2022 in Budapest, Hungary, and your flight should arrive no later than 2:00PM.
+This means that you'll probably depart North America on Sunday, May 1, 2022.
 If you are prone to jet lag and travel fatigue, we recommend arriving a day early.
-We have arranged for private airport transfers on arrival in accordance with your flight arrival time, and you will be met by a chauffeur on your arrival in Budapest.
+We have arranged for private airport transfers on arrival in accordance with your flight arrival time, and you will be met by our chauffeur on your arrival in Budapest.

-The tour will end on Friday, June 12, 2020 in Prague, Czech Republic, we'll arrange for a private airport transfer in accordance with your flight departure time.
+The tour ends after breakfast on Wednesday, May 11, 2022 in Prague, the Czech Republic, and we'll arrange for a private airport transfer in accordance with your flight departure time.
 If you need help with your flights to Budapest and/or from Prague, please feel free to give us a call.

 To avoid jet lag (common when crossing more than five time zones) drink plenty of nonalcoholic fluids and eat light meals.
 Upon arrival, get exposure to natural sunlight, exercise and readjust your schedule (for meals, sleep and so on) as soon as possible.

 The Eastern Europe tour group is limited to the maximum of 16 women + the tour director.
 The minimum group size is 6 women + the tour director.
-However, because we have only 12 rooms available on this tour, if there are a lot of people requesting a single room, we may have a smaller group.
 In addition to the tour director, the travelers will be assisted by private local guides, museum docents and bus drivers, who will be sharing their insights about Budapest, Vienna and Prague with the group throughout the tour.

 Prague: tap water is fine to drink, but most restaurants won't serve it, preferring instead to serve mineral water.
 Carbonated water is "voda s bublínkami" and still water is "voda bez bublínek".
 Vienna: tap water labelled “Trinkwasser” (drinking water) makes it clear that you can drink it.
 Budapest: you will see plenty of people drinking bottled water, but water from the faucet is completely safe to drink.
 It is just a matter of personal preference.